RosieMina/Final_project/README.md

 ## Error with Postgres
 ![name-of-you-image](https://github.com/RosieMina/Final_project/blob/f9169cfb9148f8ee80fbdb68c616cd5869a54ace/images/Error.png)

 We came across an error importing our csv onto the table.
 I and another team member tried importing the data on our own seperate computers and we came across the same issue.
+There could possibly be an issue with how our data is being read in postgres.
 We tried joining office hours but because of the holidays we were unable to get a hold of anybody.